hold SHIFT key to load all

 This event we had Josh from ASUS Republic of Gamers in Australia fly up and help us out on the day.
 Josh has also been working close with Nvidia to provide more support for GGF.
 We cannot explain how much ASUS and ASUS ROG gear we had on display.
 After receiving a complete ASUS pallet load of gear at GGF HQ earlier in the week, we knew we had our work cut out.
 On display from ASUS were an abundant amount of monitors and 4K monitors (some not even released yet) enough video cards to drain the power from a small city, the latest ROG G751 gaming laptop, the yet to be released ASUS GR8 micro gaming PC, ROG SLI bridges and enough ASUS ROG peripherals to fill a truck.
 It was great to see how involved ASUS are with GGF and even better to see companies like these supporting LAN Parties.

 Server Challenge was back again which is hosted by Gibztech and Western Digital.
 We provide a complete interactive server rack where participants race against the clock completing challenges.
-For example, inserting 24 HDD cages and plugging in network/fibre cables.
+For example, inserting 24 HDD cages and plugging in network/fibre cables from a wire and cable manufacturer.
 This event WD jumped on-board and provided a huge amount of hard drives for the competition.

 One area that GGF has started to boom in recent years is the sponsor display area.
 We’ve lost count of the sponsor displays we have set up at each event.
 This event we saw displays from: